What actually is morning sickness and how long does morning sickness last?

 When a human body starts making room to nurture a baby inside, massive changes take place.
 The hormonal and physical changes that take place start showing signs, nausea, and vomiting being one of the starting signs.
 Some changes that take place include:

 hCG hormone tends to rise promptly early during pregnancy.
-Although the rise of the hormone is not associated with morning sickness, the symptom, and hCG hormone level rise rapidly at the same time.
-Hence it is considered as a reason for what causes morning sickness in pregnancy.
+Although the rise of the hormone is not associated with morning sickness during pregnancy, the symptom, and hCG hormone level rise rapidly at the same time.
+Hence it is considered as a reason for what causes morning pregnancy sickness.

 Another hormone that rises speedily during early pregnancy may also be a contributing factor for morning sickness.